The Time Machine, a reviewClick on each image for a larger one.

 I'll admit right now I am a great fan of this movie.
 It only pays lip service to the Wells book (zipped binary) in the main.
 It glosses over Wells' socialist leanings and theories which formed the background behind the novel and instead, takes aim at the pure scientific romance and adventure aspects.

 The film deviates from the book from about this point onward.
-I read The Time Machine when I was 16 and I haven’t yet been as moved or stirred by a book since.
-It actually inspired me to take up fiction writing.
+I read The Time Machine when I was 16 and I haven't yet been as moved or stirred by a book since.
+It actually inspired me to take up fiction writing, to be honest.

 Rod Taylor plays the Time Traveller with aplomb.
 I have to admit to a certain patriotism here as Taylor is a fellow Australian that made it fairly big in Hollywood.
 He lives in Beverly Hills now, a 70-something contented gentleman.